ynixt/typescript-flat-serializer/README.md

     }
 }

-// This decorator NEEDS to be placed on every class thats have TSFlatCollection or TSFlatProperty
+// This decorator NEEDS to be placed on every class that you want to serialize.
+// Without this decorator the behavior will be like stringify/parse from JSON.
 @TSFlatObject()
 export class Dog extends Animal {
     // This decorator will take care of serialize/deserialize our collection